 - Hip Abduction and Adduction

-You can see there is a lot to look at and see when it comes to the plank exercise.
-Next time you end up going through the plank, go through that 14 Point check to see how you are doing the plank or how your clients are doing the plank.
+You can see a lot to look at and see when it comes to the plank exercise.
+Next time you go through the plank, go through that 14 Point check to see how you are doing the plank or how your clients are doing the plank.

 This is Rick Kaselj from ExercisesForInjuries.com.
-Make sure to swing by ExercisesForInjuries.com there is a good chance that I have a video, interview or a blog post that will help you overcome your injury or pain.
+There is a good chance I have a video, interview, or blog post to help you overcome your injury or pain.
+Make sure to swing by ExercisesForInjuries.com.

-Secondly, if you are watching this on YouTube, head up above and hit “Subscribe.”
-What that will do is you will subscribe to the channel and every couple of days you will get a video where I talk about overcoming injury and pain.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
+You will subscribe to the channel, and every couple of days, you will get a video where I talk about overcoming injury and pain.